d3x0r/JSON6/README.md

 ## Changelog
+- 1.0.6
-- 1.0.6 - Remove leading 0 octal interpretation; code reformats, test framework improvements.
+  - Remove leading 0 octal interpretation; code reformats, test framework improvements.
+  - Implement automated mocha tests; fixed several edge cases
+  - Comments that are open at the end of a document (stream flush), will throw an error; they should be closed with an end of line or `*/` as appropriate.
+  - keywords are accepted as unquoted strings for object field names.
+  - Improved error reporting for incomplete escape sequeneces at the end of strings.
 - 1.0.5 - Add interpretation of `nbsp` (codepoint 0xa0)
 - 1.0.4 - error publishing (bump to republish)
 - 1.0.3